variia/openwrt-config/README.rst

    over the wan interface.
 This is to support setups where the OpenWrt router is connected to ISP Modem/Router over private link. (double-nat)

- * There will be certificate warnings about accessing HTTPS websites which are normal, fix is available here: `*.opendns.com Certificate errors - Adding Exceptions <https://support.opendns.com/hc/en-us/articles/227988767--opendns-com-Certificate-errors-Adding-Exceptions>`_
+ * There will be `*.opendns.com Certificate errors <https://support.opendns.com/hc/en-us/articles/227988767--opendns-com-Certificate-errors-Adding-Exceptions>`_ about accessing HTTPS websites which are normal, follow instructions for a fix.

  * `OpenDNS FamilyShield <https://support.opendns.com/hc/en-us/articles/228006487-FamilyShield-Router-Configurationnstructions>`_